 Dramatizes the events leading up to accusations of obscenity against Allen Ginsberg and his poem “Howl, ” and the subsequent trial where he had to defend his most famous work.
 Don’t miss James Franco acting…in a movie.
 Yes, another one…

 Buzzfeed.com is known for pop culture news and fun quizzes.
 The website also has a great Books section, with it’s most recent post about which adult book you should read based on your childhood favourite: 22 Books You Should Read Now, Based on Your Childhood Favorites .

 Which favourite from your childhood do you still love to read?
 Which adult book does it remind you of?

-The Seniors Book Club will meet Wednesday, November 12 at 2 pm in the second floor Training Room.
-We will discuss the novel The Confabulist by Steven Galloway, one of our recent StarFest authors.
-As many of you were at the event we should have an interesting conversation, enriched by your impressions.
+The Monday Evening Book Club will meet April 13 at 7 pm in Forsyth Hall.
+We will discuss the novel The Confabulist by Steven Galloway, one of last fall’s StarFest authors.
+As some of you were at the event we should have an interesting conversation, enriched by your impressions.